 K. V.: All the aesthetic choices are the result of discussions.
 It had to be a Zenith watch, a bit vintage, but modern.

 These movements are part of the history of watchmaking, they are museum pieces.
-How do you put a price on such watches, knowing that the calibres that power them are limited, non-reproducible and reworked by a master watchmaker like Kari Voutilainen?
+How do you put a price on such watches, knowing that the calibres that power them are limited in number, non-reproducible, and have been reworked by master watchmaker Kari Voutilainen?

-J. T.: It’s very complicated.
-We have taken several things into account.
-The first is the fact that the movements we are giving away are part of our heritage, and we cannot put a price on such pieces.
+J. T.: It’s very difficult.
+We took several things into account.
+The first was the fact that the movements we are giving away are part of our heritage, and we cannot put a price on such pieces.
 Secondly, there is Kari’s exceptional work.
 Everyone knows how much his watches sell for and how well they do on the secondary market.
 We both know our clients very well, but the collaboration with Aurel Bacs and Alexandre Ghotbi was very interesting because they know the point of view of the collectors who buy pre-owned watches of different brands at auctions and the price they are willing to pay for them.
 When we all discussed it together, we agreed on the price of 132,900 francs.
-This was the one that seemed fairest to us.
+This was what seemed fairest to us.

 Can we expect more stories like this in the future?

-J. T.: This is going to be complicated.
+J. T.: It will be difficult.
 I wish I had a 136, 137, 138 calibre in my drawers but I don’t.
 It was an exceptional operation and it will remain so.
 This is also one of the reasons why Kari, despite his enormous workload, agreed to help us.

-If you were offered a new exceptional project, would you go for it again?
+If you were offered another exceptional project, would you go for it?

-J. T.: It’s like for limited series: you can’t do too much or you kill the magic.
+J. T.: It’s the same issue with limited series.
+You can’t do too many or you kill the magic.
 We receive proposals for collaborations every week.
 We don’t have a business model based on this kind of operation.
-It has to stay sharp, it has to make sense, and we can’t do too much of it to keep the mystery and beauty.
+It has to be focused, it has to make sense, and we can’t do too much of it if we want to keep the mystery and beauty.